Soft and pillowy sugar-free meringue roulade is the perfect way to use up leftover egg whites and is only 0.3g net carbs.

 A meringue is a small individual dessert that has been baked until the whipped egg whites are entirely crunchy.
 The meringue nests are cooled then filled with whipped heavy cream and fresh berries.

-Traditional pavlova recipes are incredibly high in sugar.
-The sugar gives pavlova it's structure and the sugar caramelises and gives the crispy texture.
+Traditional roulade, meringue, and pavlova recipes are incredibly high in sugar.
+The sugar gives whipped egg whites their structure as they bake, and the sugar caramelizes and gives a crispy texture.

-The meringue mixture is sugar-free, so it will puff up like crazy, as would a regular roulade, but without the sugar, it deflates as soon as you remove it from the oven, this is actually a good thing.
+This meringue roulade mixture is sugar-free, so it will puff up like crazy, as would a regular roulade, but without the sugar, it deflates as soon as you remove it from the oven.
+This is actually a good thing.

 Because the roulade doesn't go crispy (due to the lack of sugar) it is pliable and easily rolled up.

 The trick to rolling up the sugar-free meringue roulade is to use a silicone baking sheet liner, or baking parchment.

 Start at one end, and slowly roll using the silicon sheet, similar to how sushi is made.

 Toppings for a roulade

 I love to serve my low-carb desserts with whipped cream with sweetener and a sprinkle of fresh berries on top.